This Page Last Updated: 04/05/2005

 - 2 Powerbars

-- Surefire E2 Flashlight (I have also added an ARC LS to this)
+- SureFire E2 Flashlight (I have also added an ARC LS to this)

 - Writing Stuff - notepaper, red and black medium "Sharpies", Black Fine Point Sharpie, Mechanical Pencil